DWN calls for shutdown of ICA Farmville - Farmville

 “We demand the immediate closure of Farmville as part of a first step towards the abolition of this country’s inherently cruel and unjust immigration detention system.”

-“Every day that ICA Farmville remains open is a threat to the dignity, health and lives of our families and community members,” Marcela Rodriguez of the Latinx activist group La ColectiVA, stated in the release.
+“Every day that ICA Farmville remains open is a threat to the dignity, health and lives of our families and community members,” Marcela Rodriguez of the Latinx activist group La ColectiVA stated in the release.
 “ICA Farmville, like all jails and prisons, is a site with a long track record of brutality, abuse and neglect that can only come to an end with the facility being shut down.
 As people who have experienced the violence of ICA and ICE in Virginia and our community, we demand the Biden administration immediately shut down ICA Farmville, all detention centers and free everyone to be with their loved ones.”

 Multiple Town of Farmville officials did not respond to a request for comment regarding the report or the potential effects a closure of ICA Farmville could have on the town.